 Philipp K. Janert explains how to reliably auto-scale systems using a reactive approach based on feedback control which provides a more accurate solution than deterministic or rule-based ones.

 A story of an enterprise-wide Kanban implementation, with step-by-step information on how to run Kanban kick-starts and assessments to install a culture of continuous improvements in the enterprise.
 2

 This second article in the series on the Kanban “nine values, three agendas” model explores the service orientation agenda: a much more outward-looking approach to change.

 This first article in the series on the Kanban “nine values, three agendas” model, explores the sustainability agenda: a common approach to Kanban adoption at the level of individuals and teams.

 PROspectives help us to reflect more often, independently of acute, unexpected problems and without time pressure, to uncover ideas for future improvements.
 12

-Schools use Scrum to help students to learn more effectively and develop themselves in an enjoyable way.
-The self-organized student teams work in sprints to learn subjects and evolve the learning process.
-Results from the agile way of working are improved quality of education, higher grades and motivated students.
-InfoQ interviewed people from several schools involved in teaching with Scrum.
+Schools use Scrum to help self-organized student teams to learn more effectively and develop themselves in an enjoyable way.
+An interview with people involved in teaching with Scrum.

-Enterprises want early and frequent customer feedback to be able to understand their needs and be able to deliver products that create value for them.
-Brian Murray explains how Yammer uses Minimum Viable Products to test their business customer hypotheses, and why they focus so much attention on the architecture of their products.
+Enterprises want to understand customer needs and deliver products that create value.
+How Yammer test their business customer hypotheses, and why they focus on the architecture of their products.